Powerful Voices, Lasting Impact

 PVLI Mini-Pods: Exploring underrepresented voices from our members.
 Sharing the unique voices from our network.

-Listen to all of PVLI throughout Black History Month below or on Podbean!
+Listen to all of Powerful Voices, Lasting Impact below or on Podbean!

-Powerful Voices, Lasting Impact: MACC is committed to centering IDEA (Inclusion, Diversity, Equity, and Accessibility) more commonly known as DEI in our workplaces and promoting employee well-being.
-PVLI are short podcasts meant to provide a platform to voices that don't get heard often in the network.
-For Black History Month, we shared the voices of Black professionals in the MACC network and provided the opportunity for them to share their unique experiences in the nonprofit workplace.
+These short podcasts uplift the voices of nonprofit professionals across our network and provide the opportunity for them to share their unique experiences in the nonprofit workplace.
 These conversations explore: the importance of having space made for you, being comfortable in your position, and feeling supported by your organization.
 Adjust your focus, from listening to learning.
 Enjoy!

 Powerful Voices, Lasting Impact: